— Let’s Do It for ME! (@Letsdoit4ME) May 12, 2014

 The effects of ME are debilitating at best and devastating at worst.
 25% of sufferers are severely affected and 10% are children.
 In a UK study ME was found to be the biggest cause of long-term absence from school1.
 Some sufferers are so severely affected that they cannot move, speak or swallow.

 People with ME need early and correct diagnosis, proper treatment, and advice.
 The dangers for people with ME having no proper clinical examination and no access to possible treatments is that the disease can develop into more severe forms with significant loss of functioning and sometimes loss of life.

 There is also the danger of mis- or missed diagnosis – a common problem with people thought to suffer from ME.
 Studies at Newcastle University2 and St Bartholomew’s Hospital, London3 found that 40-49% of patients with a diagnosis of CFS/ME were misdiagnosed and some had other potentially treatable illnesses.
 Development of a reliable diagnostic biomarker and test for the disease is therefore a priority and would be of huge benefit to doctors and patients alike.

 Patients with severe ME have been largely excluded from research and also from treatment as services have not been developed to meet their special needs and lack of research means that doctors have no evidence-based treatments to offer them.
 Invest in ME Research is changing this with the Centre of Excellence and severely ill patients are included in the biomedical research programme by obtaining the necessary samples at home visits.

 There is a mounting body of scientific evidence of the biological processes at work in ME, but there has been no cohesive strategy for taking this research forward so that biomedical findings can translate into treatments of the root cause of the disease and perhaps even prevention – this of course is why we need your help.

 At Let’s Do It for ME we prefer to use the term ME.
 It keeps things simple and we think it is clear to our supporters what we mean by this term.
-The abbreviation ME/CFS comes from the Canadian Consensus Guidelines and the fact that the WHO lists ME and PVFS under the same category with CFS linking to it via the index.
-Invest in ME Research are UK distributors for the Canadian Consensus Criteria Overview document4 and use ME/CFS in relation to this document.
-By this they mean ME – but promotion of the best clinical guidelines means they do sometimes need to refer to ME as ME/CFS.
+The abbreviation ME/CFS comes from the Canadian Consensus Guidelines.
+Invest in ME Research are the official UK distributors for the Canadian Consensus Criteria Overview4 and use ME/CFS in relation to this document.

 Criteria for both ME and CFS have been developed in different countries over the years.
 In the UK, CFS/ME has become an umbrella diagnosis for patients whose similar symptoms may have quite different causes creating confusion for clinicians and researchers alike and a barrier to useful scientific progress.